pinot-contrib/pinot-docs/basics/getting-started/running-pinot-locally.md

 ./bin/pinot-admin.sh QuickStart -type batch
 ```

-For a list of all the available quick starts, see link.
+For a list of all the available quick starts, see [Quick Start](quick-start.md).

 ### Manual Cluster